nicoguaro/AdvancedMath/references.md

   extension, that would not make it suitable for a one-semester course.
 But, definitely a good book to have in one's bookshelf.

-- FWJ Olver, DW Lozier, RF Boisvert, and CW Clark.
-[NIST digital library of mathematical functions.](http://dlmf.nist.gov).
-NIST, 2010.

-  The updated version of the classical _Handbook of Mathematical Functions_.
-  It is an online version, so you can access it wherever you are (with an internet connection, of course).

 - Stanley J Farlow.
 Partial differential equations for scientists and engineers.
 Courier Corporation, 2012.